 - Content data (e.g. text inputs)

 - Usage data (e.g. websites visited, access times)

 - Metadata/communication data (e.g. IP addresses, device information)

 4. Legal basis for processing

 The following regularly provide us with the legal basis for processing your personal data:

-- balancing of interests (e.g. if your professional contact data is recorded in relation to an order/communication that you carry out on behalf of your employer), Article 6(1)(f) GDPR
+- Balancing of interests (e.g. if your professional contact details are recorded when you make contact with us on behalf of your employer), Article 6(1)(f) GDPR

-- a legal obligation (e.g. our obligation to retain documents), Article 6(1)(c) GDPR
+- A legal obligation (e.g. our obligation to retain documents), Article 6(1)(c) GDPR

 5. Recipients of personal data

 Your data will only ever be disclosed to third parties if this is necessary to perform the contract with you, if disclo-sure is lawful based on the balance of interests, if we are legally obligated to disclose it, or if you have given your consent for this to happen.
 However, your data is never sold on.